Seth-McKilla/mckilla-dot-dev/src/contents/terminal-development.md

   - Styled-Components
   - TypeScript
 description:
-  "EXAMPLE POST: Developing a terminal-like website using ReactJS, TypeScript and Styled-Components.
+  'EXAMPLE POST: Developing a terminal-like website using ReactJS, TypeScript and Styled-Components.
-  Includes features like autocomplete, multiple themes, command hints etc."
+  Includes features like autocomplete, multiple themes, command hints etc.'
 ---

 > This article is originally from my [blog post](https://satnaing.dev/blog/posts/how-do-i-develop-my-terminal-portfolio-website-with-react).
 I put this article to demonstrate how you can write blog posts/articles using AstroPaper theme.